finos/common-domain-model/documentation/source/documentation.rst

 Modelling Approach
 """"""""""""""""""

 In many cases the pre-printed clauses in legal agreement templates for OTC Derivatives offer pre-defined elections that the parties can select.
-In these cases, the clauses are explcitly identified in the the agreement templates, including the potential values for each election (e.g. an election from a list of options or a specific type of information such as an amount, date or city).
+In these cases, the clauses are explicitly identified in the agreement templates, including the potential values for each election (e.g. an election from a list of options or a specific type of information such as an amount, date or city).
 The design of the elective provisions in the CDM to represent these instances is a direct reflection of the choices in the clause and uses boolean attributes or enumeration lists to achieve the necessary outcome.

-However, in some cases, the agreement template may identify a clause but not all the appplicable values, e.g. when a single version of a clause term is provided with a space for parties to agree on a term that is not defined in the template.
+However, in some cases, the agreement template may identify a clause but not all the applicable values, e.g. when a single version of a clause term is provided with a space for parties to agree on a term that is not defined in the template.
 In order to support these instances, the CDM uses string attributes to capture the clause in a free text format.

 Election Structure
 """"""""""""""""""